awslabs/aws-athena-query-federation/athena-federation-integ-test/README.md

     protected abstract void setupStackData(final Stack stack);

     /**
-     * Must be overridden in the extending class to get the lambda function's environment variables key-value pairs
+     * Must be overridden in the extending class to set the lambda function's environment variables key-value pairs
      * (e.g. "spill_bucket":"myspillbucket").
 See individual connector for expected environment variables.
-     * @return Map with parameter key-value pairs.
+This method
+     * can be a no-op in the extending class since some environment variables are set by default (spill_bucket,
+     * spill_prefix, and disable_spill_encryption).
      */
-    protected abstract Map<String, String> getConnectorEnvironmentVars();
+    protected abstract void setConnectorEnvironmentVars(final Map<String, String> environmentVars);

     /**
      * Must be overridden in the extending class to get the lambda function's IAM access policy.
 The latter sets up